 Can Double as Weight Benches

-Some of the benches in this review can also be used as weight benches by setting them in the flat position.
+Some of the benches in this review can also be used as the best weight benches for your garage workout gym by setting them in the flat position.
 This allows you to train your arms and upper body comfortably.

 Furthermore, you can practice push ups using a bench with handlebars if you struggle to do a normal push up.
 Decreasing the incline will gradually add more weight and resistance to your push up.